-The story of how a poor Irish migrant from Donegal became the face of American’s ten-dollar gold coin has been made into a documentary.
+The story of how a poor Irish migrant from Co Donegal became the face of America’s ten-dollar gold coin has been made into a documentary.

 Mary Cunningham, a native of Carrick, was working in a restaurant in New Hampshire when she caught the eye of the famous sculptor Augustus Saint-Gaudens.